-o Use an inviting, friendly, and supportive tone in the syllabus, rather than a list of rules or prohibitions in your syllabus.

-o Learn and use students' names -- what they choose to be called and how they pronounce it.

-o Clarify how you want students to address you, especially if you teach students from a range of educational and cultural backgrounds.

-o Distribute a student background questionnaire early in the term to learn about students' experience with the course topics, educational background, professional ambitions, general interests, etc.

-o Consider ways to collaborate with students on reading selection, course design, and assessment practices o Encourage or require students to visit office hours, and use that time to ask about their experiences with course topics as well as their interests outside the class.

-o Communicate high expectations and your belief that all students can succeed.

-o Allow for productive risk and failure.
-Make it known that struggle and challenge are important parts of the learning process, not signs of student deficiency.

-o Seek multiple answers or perspectives to questions. o Avoid making generalizations about student experiences.

-o Avoid making jokes at students' expense.

-o Refrain from asking individual students to speak for a social identity group.

-o Communicate concern for students' well-being, and share information about campus resources.

-o Communicate in writing and person your goal of making learning equally accessible to all students.
-Welcome requests for documented accommodations as a chance to include everyone more fully in learning.

-o Model productive disagreement, showing how to critique a statement or idea rather than the speaker.

-o Elicit formative feedback from students about their learning experiences in the course.

-o Ask a trusted colleague to observe your class and collect data about how you include or interact with different students.

-MOUNTHOLYOKE
+- Use an inviting, friendly, and supportive tone in the syllabus, rather than a list of rules or prohibitions in your syllabus. - Learn and use students' names -- what they choose to be called and how they pronounce it. - Clarify how you want students to address you, especially if you teach students from a range of educational and cultural backgrounds. - Distribute a student background questionnaire early in the term to learn about students' experience with the course topics, educational background, professional ambitions, general interests, etc. - Consider ways to collaborate with students on reading selection, course design, and assessment practices - Encourage students to visit office hours, and use that time to ask about their experiences with course topics as well as their interests outside the class. - o Communicate high expectations and your belief that all students can succeed. - Allow for productive risk and failure.
+Make it known that struggle and challenge are important parts of the learning process, not signs of student deficiency. - Seek multiple answers or perspectives to questions. - Avoid making generalizations about student experiences. - Avoid making jokes at students' expense. - o Refrain from asking individual students to speak for a social identity group. - Communicate concern for students' well-being, and share information about campus resources (e.g., Counseling & Psychological Services, Sexual Assault Prevention & Awareness Center, Services for Students with Disabilities). - Communicate in writing and person your goal of making learning equally accessible to all students.
+Welcome requests for documented accommodations as a chance to include everyone more fully in learning. - Model productive disagreement, showing how to critique a statement or idea rather than the speaker. - Elicit formative feedback from students about their learning experiences in the course (e.g. facilitated Mid-Semester Feedback session or survey). - Ask a trusted colleague or CRLT consultant to observe your class and collect data about how you include or interact with different students.